The Complete Guide To American Express Interchange Rates & Merchant Fees

 - The Complete Guide To Merchant Account & Credit Card Processing Fees

-- The Beginner’s Guide to Payment Processing (ebook download)
+- The Beginner’s Guide To Credit Card Processing (ebook download)

 These resources will cover all the terminology you need to know as well as the difference between types of plans and the factors that have the biggest effect on your processing rates.
 One important difference to note with American Express processing is that Amex uses the term “discount fees” to refer to interchange fees.
 These fees are functionally identical to the interchange fees charged by other major credit card associations, such as Visa and Mastercard.
 Don’t be fooled by the processing industry doublespeak into thinking that you’re somehow getting a special deal on processing costs — you aren’t.